 Governance of The MInnesota Rural Electric Association

 MREA is governed by a board of 14 directors who represent seven Minnesota districts.
-Select the following link to review the association Articles of Incorporation and Bylaws.
+Select the following links to review our association documents.
+MREA board meetings are held bi-monthly on the third Tuesday and Wednesday.

 MREA’s Government Affairs Department represents the legislative and regulatory interests of Minnesota’s electric cooperatives before the state legislature and state agencies.
 Our government affairs staff cooperates and coordinates with member cooperatives to maintain a unity of message to the legislature.
 The department also works with the MREA general manager to address Congressional and federal executive agency issues.